abhabongse/paxter/docs/one_giant_tutorial.rst

 .. code-block:: python

-   from paxter.authoring import create_document_env
-   from paxter.preset import run_simple_paxter
+   from paxter.authoring import create_document_env, run_simple_paxter

    # The following input text is written in-code for a simpler example.
    # However in reality, input text may be read from other sources